Chinese Buddhism

 Chinese Buddhism is one of the oldest Buddhism in Buddhist History.
 Chinese Buddhism practice Mahayana Buddhism widely and is believed to be the combination of Buddhism and Taoism.
 There may be hundred of millions of people who believed in Chinese Buddhis

 Buddhism is one of the oldest foreign religions in China.
-There is strong, prominent and dynamic influence of Chinese Buddhism in the Buddhist history of China.
-Mahayana Buddhism is one of the widely used Buddhism aspects in China.
-It is believed that the history of Buddhist tradition in China goes back to thousand to two thousand years.
-Over this long time course, China experienced wide range of culture, art, politics, and material culture.
-Chinese Buddhism is believed as the combination of Taoism and Buddhism.
-There may be millions or more people who believed in the Chinese Buddhism.
+There is a strong, prominent, and dynamic influence of Chinese Buddhism in the history of Chinese Buddhism.
+Mahayana Buddhism is one of the widely used aspects of Buddhism in China.
+The history of Buddhist tradition in China is believed to go back thousands to two thousand years.
+Over time, China has experienced a wide range of culture, art, politics, and material culture.
+Chinese Buddhism is believed to be a combination of Taoism and Buddhism.
+There may be millions or more people who believe in Chinese Buddhism.

 Origins

-It is believed that Buddhism arrived in China nearly 2000 years ago although various legends existed about the presence of Buddhism in very ancient times.
-But Buddhism is believed to be arrived in China during the ruling of Han Dynasty.
-During Han Dynasty, most of the people deeply followed Confucian religion but there existed those who followed Taoist religion.
-Before the rule of Han dynasty, Buddhism had already spread through major countries of Central Asia with campaign set up by Emperor Asoka the Great in 3rd Century B.C.
-Asoka sent missionaries throughout the central Asia to spread Buddhism and the worthiness of Lord Buddha.
-Due to this campaign, Buddhism became the main religion of Pakistan and Afghanistan and became the center of Buddhist teachings, learning and practices.
+It is believed that Buddhism arrived in China nearly 2000 years ago, although various legends exist about the presence of Buddhism in very ancient times.
+Buddhism is believed to have arrived in China during the rule of the Han Dynasty.
+During the Han Dynasty, most people intensely followed the Confucian religion, but those who followed the Taoist religion existed.
+Before the rule of the Han dynasty, Buddhism had already spread through major Central Asian countries with the campaign set up by Emperor Asoka the Great in the 3rd Century B.C.
+Asoka sent missionaries throughout central Asia to spread Buddhism and the worthiness of Lord Buddha.
+Due to this campaign, Buddhism became Pakistan and Afghanistan's main religion and the center of Buddhist teachings, learning, and practices.

 Major Schools

-Four main schools emerged in China when Mahayana Buddhism was in peak in the Buddhist history of China.
-In 402 CE, the monk and teacher Hui-yuan established one of the popular Buddhist societies in China.
-This particular society was known as White Lotus Society and was established in Mount Lushan in southeast China.
-The establishment of White Lotus Society became the foundation for the beginning of Pure Land School of Buddhism.
-It is one of the oldest and most popular schools throughout China.
-In the present time, Pure Land School of Buddhism is the dominant form of Buddhism in Japan.
+Four primary schools emerged in China when Mahayana Buddhism was at its peak in the country's Buddhist history.
+In 402 CE, the monk and teacher Hui-yuan established one of China's most famous Buddhist societies.
+This particular society was known as the White Lotus Society and was established in Mount Lushan in southeast China.
+The establishment of the White Lotus Society became the foundation for the beginning of the Pure Land School of Buddhism.
+It is one of the oldest and most popular schools in China.
+Currently, the Pure Land School of Buddhism is the dominant form of Buddhism in Japan.

-Another school that emerged in China was Ch’an School of Buddhism and is also one of the dominant forms of Buddhism in China and Japan.
-In 500 CE, an Indian Sage Bodhidharma arrived in China.
-The arrival of Bodhidharma became the foundation for the development of Ch’an School of Buddhism.
-Bodhidharma established Ch’an School at the Shaolin Monastery.
-It is also believed that Bodhi dharma fused Shaolin that was practiced in China and Buddhism to establish this school.
-In present time, Ch’an School of Buddhism is also known by Japanese name Zen in the West.
+Another school that emerged in China was the Ch'an School of Buddhism, one of the dominant forms of Buddhism in China and Japan.
+In 500 CE, an Indian Sage, Bodhidharma, arrived in China.
+The arrival of Bodhidharma became the foundation for the development of the Ch'an School of Buddhism.
+Bodhidharma established the Ch'an School at the Shaolin Monastery.
+It is also believed that Bodhi dharma fused Shaolin, practiced in China, and Buddhism to establish this school.
+The Ch'an School of Buddhism is known in the West by the Japanese name Zen.

-Shortly after the establishment of Ch’an School of Buddhism by an Indian Sage Bodhidharma , another distinctive Buddhist school emerged in mid-fifth century.
-Zhiyi was a monk and under the influence of his teachings; Tiantai School of Buddhism was established.
-Tiantai School of Buddhism was based on the primary principle of Lotus Sutra and Tiantai’s emphasis on Lotus Sutra influenced many other Buddhist schools to emerge.
-Another school of Buddhism emerged and this school was called Huayanand popularly also known as Kegon in Japan .
+Shortly after the Ch'an School of Buddhism was established by an Indian Sage, Bodhidharma, another distinctive Buddhist school emerged in the mid-fifth century.
+Zhiyi was a monk, and the Tiantai School of Buddhism was established under the influence of his teachings.
+Tiantai School of Buddhism was based on the primary principle of Lotus Sutra, and Tiantai's emphasis on Lotus Sutra influenced many other Buddhist schools to emerge.
+Another school of Buddhism emerged, and this school was called Huayanand, popularly also known as Kegon in Japan.
 Huayan School of Buddhism was established under the guidance of three patriarchs.
-The three patriarchs were Tu-shun, Chih-yen and Fa-Tsang or Fazang .
-During the rule of Tang Dynasty , the large part of teachings of Huayan School of Buddhismwas absorbed in Ch’an School of Buddhism.
+The three patriarchs were Tu-shun, Chih-yen, and Fa-Tsang or Fazang.
+During the rule of the Tang Dynasty, a large part of the teachings of the Huayan School of Buddhism were absorbed into the Ch'an School of Buddhism.

 Tang Dynasty

-During the rule of Tang Dynasty, the influence of Buddhism reached the peak especially the era between 618 to 907 CE.
-The dominance of Buddhism was most in Tang Dynasty than any other dynasty or era.
-During Tang Dynasty, suppression of Buddhism began at the end of Tang Dynasty.
-According to Buddhist history in China, around 4000 monasteries and 40,000 temples and shrines and buddha statues got destroyed in 845 CE.
-Only Pure Land of School of Buddhism, and Ch’an School of Buddhism survived this huge suppression.
-Tiantai School of Buddhism got flourished in Japan instead and the teachings of Huayan got flourished in Japan instead and the teachings of Huayan visible in Ch’an School due to this suppression.
+During the rule of the Tang Dynasty, Buddhism's influence peaked, especially in the era between 618 and 907 CE.
+The dominance of Buddhism was more significant in the Tang Dynasty than in any other dynasty or era.
+During Tang Dynasty, suppression of Buddhism began at the end of the Tang Dynasty.
+According to Buddhist history in China, around 4000 monasteries, 40,000 temples and shrines, and Buddha statues were destroyed in 845 CE.
+Only the Pure Land School of Buddhism and the Ch'an School of Buddhism survived this massive suppression.
+Tiantai School of Buddhism flourished in Japan, and the teachings of Huayan flourished in Japan instead, and the teachings of Huayan were visible in the Ch'an School due to this suppression.

 Budai – Laughing Buddha

-The beginning of 10th century marked the end of thousand years of typical Buddhism in China.
-The legend of Budai or popularly known as Laughing Buddha emerges in the Chinese Culture.
-Budai is depicted as the incarnation of Maitreya or future Buddha.
-In the present time, Budai is one of the iconic figure of Chinese Buddhism and quite popular in East Asia.
+The beginning of the 10th century marked the end of a thousand years of typical Buddhism in China.
+The legend of Budai po, popularly known as Laughing Buddha, emerged in Chinese culture.
+Budai is depicted as the incarnation of Maitreya or the future Buddha.
+In the present time, Budai is one of the iconic figures of Chinese Buddhism and is quite popular in East Asia.

 Share this page